ramuta/gae-py3-boilerplate/README.md

 ## TODO

-- User change email:
-    - in a similar way as reset password works
-    - BUT, it only changes, if the user clicks verification link on the new email address
-    - in this case, the token hash is made out of token + new email address
-    - additional security measure: when user changes email address, the password should be set to some random password (so the user is forced to reset it again)
-    - also, delete all sessions for that user
 - Admin: update SendGrid key
 - User: upload profile picture to Google Cloud Storage
 - Slovene translations (all HTML templates)